The Knot and WeddingWire (AKA WeddingPro) is the biggest wedding industry advertising platform.

 So that’s what I do for my clients every month – in a nutshell.
 It keeps me very busy working on these tasks, and I am always optimizing Google Ads because competitors are constantly changing their wording and budget.

-My wedding venue and vendor clients pay me $1,000-$4,000 monthly to keep them on top of Google and send high-quality leads to their websites.
+My wedding venue and vendor clients pay monthly to keep on top of Google and send high-quality leads to their websites.

 Most of my clients receive between 80-450 leads per month.